Entry powers: When the police can come into your home

 The police have to have the warrant with them and you have a right to see it if you ask to.
 This will allow you to check that the police are keeping to the terms and restrictions stated in the warrant and also to get other relevant information, such as:

-- the name of the Act the warrant is issued under and what the alleged offence is supposed to be
+- the name of the Act the warrant is issued under and what the alleged offence is

 - the scope of the warrant – that is, who or what the police are looking for and where they’re allowed to search